Zasco/sc4pac-channel/README.md

 ## Channel features
 This channel will (try to) cover most of the latest [**STEX**](https://community.simtropolis.com/files) releases.
 The channel **URL** is `https://zasco.github.io/sc4pac-channel/channel`.

+### List of packages
+No dynamic package list like the one for the default channel is currently provided.
+To know which packages are part of this channel, head to it's [file browser](https://github.com/Zasco/sc4pac-channel/tree/master/src).

 ## Installation
 To add this channel to your *sc4pac* sources, simply use the command:
 `sc4pac channel add "https://zasco.github.io/sc4pac-channel/channel"`

+## Credits
+Many thanks to [*memo33*](https://github.com/memo33) who helped me setup this channel.